susgri/Sanntidsprogrammering/Exercise1/Exercise1.md

 Maybe try thinking about the happy case of the system:
  - If we push the button one place, how do we make (preferably only) one elevator start moving?
+ We can create a mutex for the cab call?

  - Once an elevator arrives, how do we inform the others that it is safe to clear that order?
+ Destroy the mutex once the cab arrives?

 Maybe try thinking about the worst-case (http://xkcd.com/748/) behavior of the system:
  - What if the software controlling one of the elevators suddenly crashes?
+Is it still possible to unlock the mutex?
+Maybe the other elevators should do something if the elevator havent arrived after so and so long?

  - What if it doesn't crash, but hangs?
  - What if a message between machines is lost?
  - What if the network cable is suddenly disconnected?
 Then re-connected?